 Our Go Together campaign has more information for drivers on the laws to help everyone respect each other's space and stay safe on the road.

-Tips when driving near cyclists
+Tips when driving near bicycle riders

 - Check in your rear-view and side mirrors to avoid opening your car door into the path of bicycle riders.
 It can be dangerous and is legally your fault.